Korean Progressive Network Center: Internet Realname System

-Under this law, the New Media and websites would be needed to install an Internet Realname System on their bulletin boards or comment board, thus compelling them to certify the identity of the person posting comments—a move seen by campaigners like Jinbonet as affecting privacy and free speech on the Net.
+Under this law, the New Media and websites would be required to install an Internet Realname System on their bulletin boards or comment boards, thus compelling them to certify the identity of the person posting comments—a move seen by campaigners like Jinbonet as affecting privacy and free speech on the Net.

 Its website says, “No copyright, Just copyleft!”

 Tech progress, socially lagging behind

 South Korea has a significant online population—out of a total population of 50 million, broadband registrations cross 11 million, and internet users total 30 million.
 Some 70% of the population is seen to have access to the net.
-High-tech tools like IPTV have been introduce, as has e-learning.
+High-tech tools like IPTV have been introduced, as has e-learning.

 But in terms of policies, critics and campaigners see South Korea as being at a "low level".
 PatchA of Jinbonet has argued that this is probably because "the government-driven and market-driven ICT sector is not focused on the people's needs."